Course Descriptions

 Store Brands Are Everywhere

 An overview of store brands development in the U.S. and internationally, this session outlines the historic arc of the industry.
 Store brands, products that are marked with the retailer's name or proprietary brand, represent quality and performance, and are offered in almost every food and non-food category.
 Starting with products that were as good as or better than national brands, and at lower prices, they have evolved into premium and destination offerings at many chains throughout the country.
 They have never been more popular.
-In 2022, reports Circana, one of every five items sold in all retail outlets across the country was a private brand, and both dollar and unit shares as well as annual revenue were at all-time highs.
+By the middle of 2024, reports Circana, nearly one of every five items sold in all retail outlets across the country is a private brand, and both dollar and unit shares as well as annual revenue are at all-time highs.
 Market basket comparison studies regularly conducted by PLMA consistently reveal that shoppers save one-third on typical grocery items by opting for store brands over national brands.
 For store brand products, chains turn to manufacturers who supply high quality items across the board, from ingredients and packaging to labeling.
 Thousands of companies in hundreds of categories, many of whom are exhibiting at this trade show, supply products to retailers of all sizes.

 Developing any brand is a strategic endeavor.
 Working with store brands has additional considerations.
 In this session, you’ll learn the nine strategies to contemplate as you work to grow store brands -- quality, pricing, merchandising, sourcing, omnichannel, marketing, design, packaging, and loyalty.
 Small groups will discuss and evaluate how these components interact towards a common goal and they will be asked to grade a specific retail company on how it is faring in this essential business process.